 Some work on their karma in order to be reborn in a favorable future life.
 This is selfishness and further strife driven by desire, not genuine karma yoga.
 Others who desire to become desireless, may join organizations, church groups, ashrams, volunteer in hospitals, the Red Cross, do Seva (service for altruistic organizations), sweep the streets, or serve others in the hope of losing their ties with selfishness, desire, or attachment, but such simple activities often fail because of method, i.e., it is not that simple just to serve others, but rather the trick is to serve divine will -- to be its instrument -- to merge wills, motive, and desire as divine love.

 Thus the a karma yogin as a waiter in a restaurant wants not only to make the customer happy but to bring more love, healing, and spirituality into his/her activity.
+He/she is a conveyer not only of physical happiness, but of consciousness which leads to liberation, which leads to true happiness.
 In this transpersonal way everyone wins, bathing in the Divine Energy to a heightened degree.
 As part of his/her work making the customer happy may bring the waiter waitress more greatly aligned with transpersonal non-dual truth, so this may be beneficial for both, but there exists other factors such as what if the customer desires to eat an animal, drink alcohol, smoke a cigarette, or other unhealthy or destructive desires, would it be good karma to serve in such a capacity?
 Likewise even if we are doing "good" work, what is our attitude, i.e., is it without attachment or is it in total surrender to divine love and guidance?
 In other words, the karma yogi is not just goal oriented to achieve some future reward such as heaven by accumulating a storehouse of merit, but rather the karma yogi is communing so that they remain oriented in the eternal present continuously acting as the arms and legs of Infinite Love.
 For this to manifest the karma yogin has to surrender self (ego) and one's small desires in order to commune with Loving Presence -- in order to become complete, whole, fulfilled, and joyful!
-Thus karma yoga becomes a daily way of approaching all actions in the context of the living Continuum -- in All Our Relations -- a wise spiritual discipline based on non-attachment and surrender.
+Thus karma yoga becomes a daily way of approaching all actions in the context of the living Continuum -- in All Our Relations-- a wise spiritual discipline based on non-attachment and surrender.

 The Karma yogin is engaged in creating, communing, deepening, and bathing in the acts of Love in action.
 Then through this communion receiving beneficial results becomes a secondary reward, thus bringing about even a greater ecstatic communion and embodiment of Love in action in general.
 After practice one begins to naturally become an extension of this love in action-- in embodiment.
 Thus through selfless service, we can lose false identifications with limitation, trivial pursuits, greed, selfishness, neuroses, and ignorance and surrender to the true novelty and rewarding grace of the eternal moment.
 Selfless service and Service to the Big Self or Love Principle of the universe become embodied in the very same action.
 The more I let go of my attachments and fears and solidify my desire to act as a transpersonal instrument of love, the more love, grace, and spontaneous wisdom can descend into my life -- the more I am centered in my core energy (the Heart)..
 To care for others, to have compassion, and to serve others is a natural manifestation of transpersonal love; our true state (swarupa).
 It can be the result of a divine realization and/or it can be a cause to help us accelerate more quickly into solidifying this self realization.
 For many through the practice of karma yoga, many apparently "immovable" mountains have become moved.